 Often the most obvious sign there’s a problem with the scales can simply be that they appear damaged.
 Sudden accidents can happen, as well as general wear and tear that cause damage over time.
 Although it’s possible a scale may look damaged but still be able to perform fine, ultimately if it looks like it’s no longer able to function properly that can be a real sign the scale should be replaced.
 Being proactive in doing so could help avoid issues with the faulty scale arising later on.

-Weighing Up the Benefits
+Weighing up the Benefits

 Deciding when it’s time to replace a weighing scale can be a challenge.
 But when it’s providing unsteady, unclear, or inaccurate readings, there’s a strong case for doing so.
 The same applies if the scale simply will not turn on, or looks visibly damaged.
 Replacing a scale that has an issue like this – or all of them! – can help provide peace of mind surrounding a scale’s performance when operating this immensely useful piece of equipment.